RafaelGSS/blog/priv/posts/communication-between-async-microservices.md

 ![source: [http://alvaro-videla.com/2010/10/rpc-over-rabbitmq.html](http://alvaro-videla.com/2010/10/rpc-over-rabbitmq.html)](https://cdn-images-1.medium.com/max/2000/1*vkYkMgb7KYl3qZiAVX9SOA.png)*source: [http://alvaro-videla.com/2010/10/rpc-over-rabbitmq.html](http://alvaro-videla.com/2010/10/rpc-over-rabbitmq.html)*

 When sending an asynchronous message, most of time we send actions and not questions.
-However, there are scenarios where it will be necessary to request some resource and *wait* to an answer; for this there is a well knownpattern called **Remote Procedure Call** or just **RPC**.
+However, there are scenarios where it will be necessary to request some resources and *wait* for an answer; for this, there is a well-known pattern called **Remote Procedure Call** or just **RPC**.

 Let's imagine a scenario where it will be necessary to request a user for an RPC microservice based on their ID.